TimeMachine1994/081925-SvelteTweb/Old Docs01/082525-master-tech-doc-001.md

 ### 3.1. `memorials` Collection

-This collection stores all data related to a specific memorial service.
+This collection stores all data related to a specific event service.

 -   **Key Fields:**
     -   `lovedOneName` (string): The full name of the deceased.
     -   `slug` (string): A URL-friendly identifier.
-    -   `creatorUid` (string): The UID of the user who created the memorial.
+    -   `creatorUid` (string): The UID of the user who created the event.
     -   `photos` (array of strings): Stores public URLs for images in Firebase Storage.
     -   **Service Coordination Fields:**
         -   `familyContactName` (string, optional)